julie-jiang/sudoku/README.md

 `(0, 1)` can't be 5, so we eliminate 5 from  `(0, 1)`.
 This is called
 constraint propagation.

-Sometimes, for simpler puzzles, a solution can be found by after pruning the grid.
+Sometimes, for simpler puzzles, a solution can be found after pruning the grid.
 Other times, we need to go through a trial-and-error process by picking a grid cell, assigning it a value from its pool of legal values, and then recursively repeat until either the puzzle is solved or if a contradiction is